yiyangliu3218/1724_CourseProject/proposal.md

 3. **Error Handling**

     Error handling should include chat room ID validation, where the system returns an error if a user attempts to join a non-existent chat room.
 If a chat room is full or restricted, the system will also provide appropriate feedback.
 When a user leaves a chat room, they are automatically removed from the user list.
-Also,  the system should detect users who have been unresponsive for a long time and mark them as offline.

 4. **Scalability Considerations**